dianavile/React-MyBooks/README.md

 ## Installation & Start Project

 To get started developing:
-* clone or download the project
+* clone or download the project from within React/MyBooks file.
 * install all project dependencies with `npm install`
 * start the development server with `npm start`

-## Live Version
-Visit the live version of the project: https://dianavile.github.io/React-MyBooks/.

 ## Filestructure
 ```